Top 15 Logo Design Trends to Use in 2020

 - Mint Green – To add a sense of freshness in the logo

 - Lilac – A soft-toned color that’s easy on the eyes

-Facebook, Coca Cola, Samsung are examples of famous brands that have one color logos.
+Facebook, Coca Cola, Samsung, Graphic Springs are examples of famous brands that have one color logos.
 The logos look effortless, but they scream sophistication that is easy on the eyes.

 8. Single Image Logo Design Trends

 A picture is worth a thousand words.
 To design a simple logo, some brands eliminate fonts and texts and instead prefer to use an image.
 Dropbox, Apple, and McDonald’s are examples of brands that have single image logos.
 Though the logos look unique, they’re a risky business move for startups.
 For new businesses, this is a logo design trend to avoid because images don’t tell the brand’s story.
 However, to make it work, entrepreneurs should devise effective marketing strategies to make the brand famous.
 Image logos grab a small fraction of attention from customers, and the uniqueness can entice the public to inquire more about the brand.
 The up-and-coming trend is the perfect fit for businesses looking to rebrand!